By Tim Lambert

 Ye Old Fleece Inn in Kendal dates from 1634.

 In 1792 mass manufacturing of snuff began in Kendal.
-(Snuff is a tobacco product it was either inhaled through the nose or chewed).
+(Snuff is a tobacco product that was either inhaled through the nose or chewed).

 The Kendal and Lancaster Canal opened in 1819.
 The railway reached Kendal in 1847.
 The town grew rapidly.
 By 1901 Kendal had a population of 14,000.
 By 1951 the population had risen to over 18,000.